Izpodvypodvert/fastapi-template/README.md

 SECRET=your_jwt_secret_key
 CLIENT_ID=Client ID from provider
-CLIENT_SECRET=Client Secret from provider FRONTEND_OAUTH_REDIRECT_URL=Defines the URL where the frontend application will redirect users after successful authentication through an OAuth provider
+CLIENT_SECRET=Client Secret from provider FRONTEND_BASE_URL=The base URL of your frontend application FRONTEND_LOGIN_REDIRECT_URL=Login URL of your frontend application FRONTEND_OAUTH_REDIRECT_URL=Defines the URL where the frontend application will redirect users after successful authentication through an OAuth provider
 ```